royaltm/Stackless-Ruby/README.md

 Which means that every Fiber instance is some kind of independent thread-like entity, with it's own stack but doesn't run anything unless told to.
-You can create a fiber from proc, call it and it can yield control (and some variables) back to you and you can told to continue it's work (passing again some variables to it).
+You can create a fiber from proc, call it and it can yield control (and some variables) back to you and you can tell it to continue it's work (passing again some variables).

 Quite complex.. but also it means we can just create a fiber, call it and wait for it to return... sooo... yeah I think you've got the idea by now.